 There are bits that still look a bit ‘feathery’, but they feel smooth.
 On her front paw, there is a little crack but it doesn’t feel hard/stiff the way the keratin feathers felt, so I think that’s unrelated cracking.

 The roughest parts I can find seem to be on the sides of her toe pads, and those are more like a callous.
 She doesn’t limp or seem to be in pain and hasn’t since treatment with Dermoscent.
 I’d call this one a success, and I still have more than half of the balm in that little 50mL tub in case we need it later.

 We were discussing this at our family Christmas and one of my relatives recommended Pawtector from the Natural Dog Company.
 She said that within a month of daily use it made her boxer’s paws smooth again.
 I have not personally tried it on our dogs yet, but I plan on trying it out if we have another flare-up in the future.

 If you can’t find Dermoscent Bio Balm, or if you want to try something different, Pawtector/Pawtection sounds like a great alternative.

-As always, please feel free to leave your results in the comments section!
-Wishing you and your dogs soft paws always.
+That’s all for now.
+If you’ve used any product that seems to help (or which didn’t), please feel free to leave your results in the comments section!
+Wishing you and your dogs soft paws and happy skin always.